chrisdickinson/neversaw.us/content/drafts/understanding-wasm-pt-3.md

 ---

 [^bsd]: It's out of scope for this post, but suffice it to say that UNIX
-    split in the 80's and 90's: roughly, Linux and BSD.
+    split in the 80's and 90's: roughly, Linux, BSD, and SysV.
 Linux provides the kernel of popular distributions like Redhat, CentOS, Ubuntu, Debian, and Android.
 BSD provides a specification for a kernel for operating
-    systems: most conspicuously, Apple's modern operating systems and Sun's Solaris and SunOS.
-TKTK: when Ken Thompson taught at Berkeley he seeded his UNIX code there and it grew into BSD.
+    systems: most conspicuously, Apple's modern operating systems and SunOS.
+    SunOS's successor, Solaris, was based on AT&T's UNIX System V, along with HP's HP-UX and IBM's AIX.

 ---